rtorchia/Ender-3V3-SE-navaismo/README.md

-Changes to Crealitys Firmware:
+## Changes to Crealitys Firmware
 - Increased Autolevel-Grid to a 7x7-Mesh
-- Included @queeup-Forks Linear Advance
+- Included @queeup-Forks Linear Advance function.
+Go see his github for a nice firmware!